Code-Institute-Submissions/hanselsbakery/README.md

 - **HTML**

 	- I have coded the HTML side of the project by starting from the home page.
 The first section was the header once I was happy with that section I moved on to the next section.
-D
+During implementation I took some decisions that I believed it would contribute to a better user experience.
+		- Mol

 - **CSS**